Sandra Mayotte

 Sandra Mayotte is a Mauritian politician in the National Assembly of Mauritius, a former television presenter and a renowned séga artist.

 Biography

 Sandra Mayotte lives in Quatre Bornes.

-In the early 2000s, she became a presenter for the Mauritius Broadcasting Corporation.
+In the 1990's she became a presenter for the Mauritius Broadcasting Corporation.
 A very popular singer in the Indian Ocean region, she often occupies the music scene of Mauritius and elsewhere.
 She was a Choriste within the group Cassiya in 1998, which is how she made her beginnings as a singer.
-Winner of the Kora Award in 2001 as best artist of East Africa, she has been pursuing her career for 20 years now.
+Winner of the Kora Award in 2001 as best artist of East Africa, she has been pursuing her career for 30 plus years now.
 In January 2018 she was chosen to present the Mauritian version of the show Who Wants to Be a Millionaire?.